bartashevich/ansible-drac/Readme.md

 - debug: var=result
 ```

 See the `debug.yml` playbook for a complete example.

+## Notes / Caveats
+- running `exit` as a command confuses ansible-playbook when using a bastion/ssh_proxy setup (ansible ad-hoc will run it just fine though)
+- if you setup an ssh proxy config in a separate file (e.g. not your ~/.ssh/config) remember to also refer to that same config file via `-F <ssh_config>` when specifying the ProxyCommand (or the subsequent ssh will use your default config instead)

 ## TODO
 - add tests (need a remote drac simulator!)